48/52 working arrangements

 Conditions of the 48/52 weeks per year working arrangements

 Entitlement and arrangements

 1. All full-time continuing and fixed term employees are eligible to apply to their Dean, Director, Manager or other delegated officer for approval to take up to eight (8) weeks annual leave in a year and receive 48 weeks salary, which would be payable over the full 52 weeks.
-Application and approval must be in writing using the 48/52 Weeks Per Year Working Arrangements Authority Form (DOC 97kb) and is subject to:
+Application and approval must be in writing using the Flexible Work Arrangements form and is subject to: